Steps to Change Your Password in Ubuntu Linux

 How to change your Password in Ubuntu Linux

-As described above, changing your Password occasionally is a good idea, especially if you think someone else knows your Password.
+As we’ve covered, changing your password occasionally is a good idea, especially if you suspect someone else might know it.

-To change your Password in Ubuntu Linux, follow the steps below:
+To change your password in Ubuntu Linux, follow these steps:

 Click on the Users tile to open the panel in the Settings app.

-In the System Settings -> Users settings panel, Click the label ····· next to Password.
-If you are changing the Password for a different user, you will need to Unlock the panel first.
+In the System Settings -> Users panel, click the label ····· next to Password.
+If you’re changing the password for another user, you’ll need to Unlock the panel first.

-Enter your current Password, then a new password.
-Finally, enter your new Password again in the Verify New Password field.
+Enter your current password, then type your new password.
+Finally, enter your new password again in the Verify New Password field.

-You can press the icon to generate a random password automatically.
+You can click the icon to automatically generate a random password.

 That should do it!